-MMC applied a cut-off grade of 0.25g/t Au gold for this Mineral Resource Statement.
+A cut-off grade of 0.25 g/t Au gold was used for the mineral resource estimate documented in this report.
 The Middle Zone deposit has been drilled at nominal 50-m spacing to approximately 300-m depth, but the data density is lower beyond that depth.
 Topography and complex structural geology necessitated the use of multiple drill-hole fans from some sites, as well as off-axis drilling to target some areas.
-The Company has maintained a strong quality assurance and quality control program, which has validated the accuracy and precision of the assay data.
-Bellhaven has also advanced its knowledge of the metallurgical characteristics of the La Mina mineralization, as reported in November 2011 and 2013, subsequent to the maiden Inferred Resource, and in September 2016 after the maiden Inferred Resource.
+The Company and previous operators have maintained a strong quality assurance and quality control program, which has validated the accuracy and precision of the assay data.
+Bellhaven also advanced its knowledge of the metallurgical characteristics of the La Mina mineralization, as reported in November 2011 and 2013, subsequent to the maiden Inferred Resource, and in September 2016 after the maiden Inferred Resource.